sree-bh/snaPViewReact/README.md

 # snaPViewReact
-This is an image slider developed using reactJs
+[WIP] This is an image slider developed using reactJs